FastComments/fastcomments-docs/src/content/guides/moderation/items/spam-detection.md

 Comments marked as **Spam** will not be automatically approved, so they will not show until explicitly marked as **Not Spam**.

 Spam Detection can be disabled via the Comment Moderation Settings page.

+### SSO

+Comments posted by SSO users can be considered spam, and will be checked as such.
+The exception is if the SSO user has the same email as a tenant user who has one or more of the following permissions:

+- Account Owner
+- Super Admin
+- Comment Moderator Admin

+SSO users with these permissions will not have their comments checked for spam.